lacherogwu/alfred-workflows-asana-automation/README.md

 You can also use here the open URL feature by simply add the ":" character at the end, for e.g. "create a website -a :" or "create logo;use blue and grey colors -a -p :"

+In order to resync data like projects or users you can use the "asana" keyword and select the desired function.

 References:
 [1] https://asana.com/guide/help/api/api